 Pints and Pixels is a bar that serves hamburgers, hot dogs, beer and all that American goodness!
 But they have far more than that.
 This isn’t just a place to come and grab some dinner or a drink, this is a place filled with all the arcade treasures from our childhoods!
 They even have a vintage Teenage Mutant Ninja Turtles arcade game!
 Just take all of my money!

 What kid growing up doesn’t dream of going into space and being an astronaut?
 The geekiest of those kids go beyond dreaming and imagine it as a reality, dreaming of and working toward becoming an actual astronaut!
 And there is no better way than to do that than actually go to Space Camp!

 This American institution was a childhood dream for me ever since I watched the 1986 film of the same name and wished Jinx would send me into space as well!
-I just never imagined that it would ever be a possibility for me, being British of course and then also having the annoying inevitability happen and growing up.
+I just never imagined that it would ever be a possibility for me, being British of course and then also having the annoying inevitability of growing up.
 But the evil overlords in Huntsville have been hiding a terrible secret.
 They have been hiding the fact that it isn’t just for American children, and even more heinously, that it isn’t just for children either!